 Sioux City, Nebraska – On the heels of the Ethanol Summit of the Asia Pacific held this week in Minneapolis, 20 high-level South East Asian government and industry representatives will tour Nebraska this week to see firsthand the full production and value chain of ethanol in the United States.

-“We appreciate the Nebraska Corn Board hosting this important group of high-level officials from Asia so they have a better understanding of our ethanol story in the U.S.,” said Deb Keller, U.S. Grains Council Chairman and Iowa farmer.
+“We appreciate the Nebraska Corn Board hosting this important group of high-level officials from Asia so they have a better understanding of our ethanol story in the U.S.,” said Deb Keller, U.S. Grains & BioProducts Council Chairman and Iowa farmer.
 “Allowing these representatives to see the entire ethanol value chain – from farmers to industry – will give them a clearer idea of how ethanol contributes meaningfully to the environmental, human health and economics benefits of those who use them.”

 During their time in Nebraska, representatives from Indonesia, Malaysia, Singapore, Thailand and Vietnam will make stops at an ethanol producer, a gas station where they will examine blender pumps, a feedlot and a farm to get a better understanding of U.S. farm operations, and a pump promotion event.